 Zack Smith has a problem: he needs to find an injection mold that can handle BPA-free Tritan™ plastic.

-A brand new course at Suffolk’s Sawyer Business School, CFV is giving its students some of the most concentrated, hands-on business experience they’ll ever get in college.
+A brand-new course at Suffolk’s Sawyer Business School, CFV gives students some of the most concentrated, hands-on business experience they’ll ever get in college.
 They’ve spent the fall developing a product or service and are launching it as a bona fide business venture on crowdfunding sites like Kickstarter and Indiegogo.

 Created and taught by Business School Professors Jenni Dinger and Chaim Letwin, CFV is unlike anything ever before offered at Suffolk—or at nearly any other business school.
-Indeed, the completely immersive nature of the launch process is what’s so innovative and fresh about this class: The students are doing everything.
+Indeed, the completely immersive nature of the launch process is what makes this class so innovative and fresh: the students do everything.

 Another student is launching a vegan Alfredo sauce.
 But that involves figuring out what is and isn’t allowed when it comes to selling food products.